 4. What is the quality of education of Caribbean medical schools?

 Many Caribbean medical schools have poor USMLE pass rates, low residency match rates and high attrition rates when compared to US medical schools.
 There is some debate as to whether this is due to the quality of the education or the quality of the applicants they accept.
-Additionally, Caribbean medical schools, with their easy admissions policies, often have large classrooms with over 500 students per class.
-Some also provide very limited support to students.
+Additionally, Caribbean medical schools often have large classrooms with over 500 students per class and may provide very limited support to students.
 For example, you may have to arrange your own rotations.
-However, these things don’t necessarily add up to a bad quality education.
-In the end, your education is up to you and the hard work you put into it.

 5. How much do Caribbean medical schools cost?